Admer456/bodot-poc/README.md

+*Update 17th May 2023:*
+*This is now an actual project!
+Please check out [Elegy Engine](https://github.com/ElegyEngine) for more details.*

 # "Bodot" proof of concept

 This is a bit of research I'm doing to see if I can basically build an "engine" on top of Godot, which lets me have a workflow similar to GoldSRC/Source.
 Don't ask why.
 Ask why not.